coreumwall/local-ai-package/README.md

 builder that pairs very well with n8n

 ✅ [**Qdrant**](https://qdrant.tech/) - Open-source, high performance vector
-store with an comprehensive API.
+store with a comprehensive API.
 Even though you can use Supabase for RAG, this was kept unlike Postgres since it's faster than Supabase so sometimes is the better option.

 ✅ [**SearXNG**](https://searxng.org/) - Open-source, free internet metasearch engine which aggregates